KIDNEY

 A mesenteric cyst is a rare condition where a cystic mass develops in the mesentery, the tissue that connects the intestine to the abdominal wall.
 It is a relatively uncommon finding, and the incidence rate is estimated to be around 1 in 27,000 individuals.

-SPLEEN WITH SPLEENIC VASSELS
+SPLEEN WITH SPLENIC VESSELS

 Vasculature